 Using SuperTest for C Standard Library Qualification in Safety Critical Applications

 The difference between the C language and C standard library is important in the light of safety critical applications.
-The compiler itself handles the implementation of the language, and is a tool in the production of target code.
+The compiler itself handles the implementation of the language, and it is the tool that generates the target code.
 The library consists of code that is linked to the application and is actually loaded into the device.
-Both are provided in a single package: the compiler toolkit, so from the outside the difference is not so clear.
+Both are provided in a single package: the Software Development Kit (SDK), so from the outside the difference is not so clear.

 Functional safety standards such as ISO 26262 for automotive systems, and the more general IEC 61508, treat software tools differently from the code that is running on the target device.
 In particular, ISO 26262 has a section on the qualification of software tools such as the compiler.
-Although, using SuperTest, compiler qualification is not rocket science, some application developers still select to avoid it.
+That process is well-defined and with the SuperTest validation suite it is within reach of every safety-critical product development.

-SuperTest is organized according to its specification: the language standard (unlike open source test suites), and therefore it is ideal for standard library qualification, both for C and C++.
+SuperTest has been more than 35 years in the making.
+Its development started when the first contours of the ANSI-C definition started to appear.
+SuperTest is organized according to its specification: the language standard (unlike open source test suites), and therefore it is ideal for standard library qualification, both for C and C++, and for all versions.

 The cleanly structured nature of SuperTest means that for every library test it is easy to verify how it corresponds to the library specification.
 Also it is easy to verify the completeness of the test-suite because for every paragraph in the language standard there is a corresponding location for the test.
 This traceability from the test to the specification is an important requirement for safety critical testing